-The proposed project improvements on WB and EB SR-91 may require partial right-of-way acquisition.
-A non-standard geometric cross-section will reduce the right-of-way impacts.
+The proposed project improvements on WB and EB SR-91 may require minor partial right-of-way acquisition and Temporary Construction Easements (TCEs).
+In some areas, a non-standard geometric cross-section is proposed to reduce the right-of-way impacts.

 The proposed project improvements on WB and EB SR-91 between SR-57 and SR-55 include, among other features, adding one EB general purpose lane to achieve lane balancing and interchange improvements.
-Project improvements will reduce congestion and delay, and reduce weaving.
+Project improvements will reduce congestion and delay and reduce weaving.

-The project improvements were studied by the SR-91 Feasibility Study, which was completed in June 2009.
-Preliminary engineering was completed in 2014 and the Environmental phase began in early 2015 and is anticipated to be completed in early 2020.
-The proposed improvements are included in the Measure M program through the Environmental phase.
+The project improvements were originally studied in the SR-91 Feasibility Study, which was completed in June 2009.
+The Project Study Report was completed in 2014 and the Project Approval/Environmental Document (PA/ED) phase began in early 2015 and is anticipated to be completed in mid-2020.
+The proposed improvements are included in the Measure M program.

-Construction is anticipated to be completed in 2030 and the project cost is estimated to be approximately \$460,000,000.
+Construction is anticipated to be completed in 2027 and the total project cost is estimated to be approximately \$460,000,000.

-Anaheim Canyon Metrolink Rail Station Improvements
+Anaheim Canyon Metrolink Station Improvements

-Image source; Anaheim Canyon Station Project Definition Report, February 23, 2015
+Image source: Anaheim Canyon Station Project Definition Report, February 23, 2015

-The improvement project will transform the Anaheim Canyon Metrolink Station into a multi-modal transit center to accommodate additional capacity for Metrolink commuter rail service along the Inland Empire-Orange County Line, OCTA bus service, and Anaheim Resort Transit buses.
+The improvement project will at the Anaheim Canyon Metrolink Station will add improvements which will allow for future capacity for Metrolink commuter rail service along the Inland Empire-Orange County Line.
 The project will construct approximately 3,400 linear feet of second track, a new 680-foot second platform, extend the existing platform, improve the at-grade crossings, and upgrade the parking lot to comply with federal regulations.